thunderbird/webext-docs/menus.rst

       :name: ``info``
       :type: (object)

       Information about the context of the menu action and the created menu items.
 For more information about each property, see OnClickData.
-The following properties are only set if the extension has host permissions for the given context: linkUrl, linkText, srcUrl, pageUrl, frameUrl, selectionText.
+Some properties are only set if the extension has host permissions for the given context.
+The message display tab receives host permission through the :permission:`messagesRead` permission, the compose window through the :permission:`compose`.

       .. api-member::
          :name: ``contexts``